 Camping on the County Forest is permitted in many areas with the purchase of a Camping Permit.
-In general, most of the County Forest is open to camping with a tent, trailer camper, or vehicle for a period not to exceed 10 days.
-The camping shelter must be occupied daily for those ten days.
+In general, most of the County Forest is open to camping with a tent, trailer camper, or vehicle for a period of 1 to 10 consecutive days.
+The camping shelter must be occupied daily.
 No camping is permitted on the shores or within 50 feet of the ordinary high-water mark of any stream, river, or lake on the Forest.
-A camping permit is required and may be obtained from the Burnett County Forest and Parks Department.
-Please allow mail time if you are unable to come in person to purchase your camping permit.
+A camping permit is required and may be obtained from the Burnett County Forest and Parks Department or here online.